Director of Internet Solutions, Blackbaud

 Vince Stehle, Surdna Foundation

 Rusty Burwell currently serves as Vice President, Data and Technology at the national headquarters of the American Lung Association in New York.
 His ALA career started with the Mississippi Lung Association as a Field Representative in 1983.
 He worked in a number of fundraising capacities at the national level starting in 1987 and moved to New York in 1992.
 In September 2006, he took his current position responsible for internal IT and phone operations at the ALA headquarters, the nationwide database operations center in Henderson, NV, online/web operations and other nationwide technology projects such as the centralized Sage MIP accounting system, and the Convio online platform.
-Second term runs through 2014.
+Second term runs through Spring 2015.

 Edward G. Happ is the Global CIO of the International Red Cross and Red Crescent Societies (IFRC), based in Geneva, Switzerland, and Chairman of NetHope, a U.S. based consortium of 31 leading international relief, development and conservation nonprofits focused on information and communications technology (ICT) and collaboration.